learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

 ---

 * Token-based authentication is **stateless**. _We are not storing any information about a logged in user on the server_ (which also means we don't need a model or table for our user sessions).
 No stored information means your application can scale and add more machines as necessary without worrying about where a user is logged in.
 Instead, the client (browser) stores a token and sends that token along with every request.
-Instead of storing a plaintext username, or user_id, we can encrypt user data with JSON Web Tokens (JWT) and store that encrypted token client side.
+Instead of storing a plaintext username, or user_id, we can encode user data with JSON Web Tokens (JWT) and store that encoded token client side.

 ---